-- Moving often.
-If you're moored somewhere on the towpath then you can stay there for 14 days without charge before having to move on, unless there's a sign telling you to move sooner (designated Visitor Moorings may be limited to 7 days, 24 hours etc.).
+- If you're moored somewhere on the towpath then you can stay there for 14 days without charge before having to move on, unless there's a sign telling you otherwise (some Visitor Moorings are limited to 7 days, 24 hours etc.).

-- Cruising range over the licence period.
-You also need to be on a progressive journey covering a reasonable distance - you can't just flit between your two favourite spots all year round.
+- You also need to be on a progressive journey - you can't just flip between your two favourite spots all year round.

 How far must I move?